ptphamtx/Ransomware-recovery/README.md

 - **Regular patching:** Vulnerabilities like those in Intel AMT firmware highlight the need for prompt updates.
 Insecure configurations (e.g., SMB) are common risks that should not be ignored.
 - **Password management:** Even with backups, inaccessible credentials can stall recovery.
 Offline backups of admin passwords are essential.

-Ultimately, ransomware recovery is not just about defense—it’s about resilience.
-A solid recovery plan enables faster service restoration, reduced downtime, retained customer trust, and stronger long-term cybersecurity practices.
-Let me know if you want this exported into a .md file or styled differently!

-Is this conversation helpful so far?

-Ask ChatGPT